 - 1 POWER LED: This LED will flash while the unit is powering on and will illuminate solidly once it is ready to be used. - 2 LINK LED: If the transmitter has no network connection the LINK LED will not illuminate.
 While the transmitter is attempting to establish a connection with a receiver the LINK LED will flash.
-When the transmitter has established a stable connection with a receiver the LINK LED will illuminate solidly. - 3 RS-232 IN Port: Connect directly to your PC/laptop to send commands to RS-232 devices connected to the currently routed receiver.
+When the transmitter has established a stable connection with a receiver the LINK LED will illuminate solidly. - 3 RS-232 3-pin Terminal Block: Connect to a PC, laptop, or serial controllable device with a 3-pin adapter cable for the extension of RS-232 signals to the currently routed receiver.
 The baud rate is configurable, but the default baud rate is 115200.